 Reducing the chances of payment fraud at your business

-While there is no 100%-accurate test to identify fraud, being able to identify certain behavioral queues and credit card characteristics can help you stop fraudulent activity before you become a victim.
+While there is no 100 percent-accurate test to identify fraud, being able to identify certain behavioral queues and credit card characteristics can help you stop fraudulent activity before you become a victim.
 They also complement tools like chip cards and EMV acceptance designed to help you stop acceptance of fraudulent credit cards at the point of sale.

 You've seen a lot of customers walk through your door and you know how the average customer acts.
 If a customer is exhibiting strange behavior it should raise a red flag.
 Keep an eye out for instances where the customer: